camillemaulion05/qr-bar-generator/README.md

 ## Example Usage:

-Here is an example of how the QR code generation, file upload, and record update work:
+Here is an example of how the QR code and Barcode generation, file upload, and record update work:

 1. **Generate a QR code** with custom error correction and version: